Jon Jaques: Professional basketball career

-After graduating from Cornell, Jaques made aliyah by moving to Israel, and signed with Ironi Ashkelon in Ligat HaAl, the top division of Israeli basketball.
+After graduating from Cornell, Jaques signed with Ironi Ashkelon in Ligat HaAl, the top division of Israeli basketball.

+Coaching career

 For 2011-12, he was an assistant basketball coach of the Ducks at Stevens Institute of Technology in Hoboken, New Jersey.
 For the 2012-13 season he joined the Columbia University Lions men's basketball team as a graduate manager while attending the Mailman School of Public Health.

-He is assistant men's basketball coach for Cornell University.
+He was assistant men's basketball coach for Cornell University from 2013-2024 before becoming head coach in 2024.